THE LEE COUNTY LIBRARY

 - Respect copyright laws and licensing agreements.

-- Use of computer resources requires the user to possess a valid library card in his/ her name.
+- Use of computer resources requires the user to possess a valid PINES Library card in his/ her name.

 - Use of computers for illegal activity, to access illegal materials, to access child pornography, or to access materials which by local community standards would be considered obscene are strictly forbidden.